vectorNull/vectorNull/README.md

 I not only like writing code for efficiency and performance, but also with security and simplicity in mind.
 I want to know that users can trust that what I or my team builds will give them some peace of mind.
 With the creativity and cunning of malicious hackers on the rise as new technologies are presented to developers, I'm a firm believer that true privacy and security begins with code.
 It represents one of the biggest single point of failure in the security stack of any application.
 Efficient, simple, and secure code is good code.

-I write at [VectorNull Security](https://vectornullsec.com) where you will find posts on coding, and web/network security issues.
-I also maintain a [portfolio](https://vectornullsec.com/portfolio) on my site if you interested in seeing what I've been working on.
+I write at [Prominent Code](https://prominentcode.com) where you will find posts on coding, and web/network security issues.
+I also maintain a [portfolio](https://prominentcode.com/portfolio) on my site if you interested in seeing what I've been working on.

 <!-- Actual text -->